GISMentors/geopython-english/rasters/rasterio.rst

     >>> print(ndvi.max())
     0.974359

-Let us now create new raster file, with LWZ compression, encoded in float64 type.
-The file shall have one band and will use the GeoTIFF format.
+Let us now create new raster file, with :wikipedia-en:`LWZ
+<Lempel–Ziv–Welch>` compression, encoded in float64 type.
+The file
+shall have one band and will use the GeoTIFF format.

 .. code:: python